Sienci-Labs/Resources/gsender/gs-additional-features.md

 ![](/_images/_gsender/_features/_macros/gs_fe_ma_macros2.jpg){.aligncenter .size-medium}

 New macros will appear as buttons in the 'Macro' tab that can be rearranged by dragging them around.
-These buttons will display the macro name, and can always be later altered or deleted by clicking on their '...' button.
+These buttons will display the macro name, show the description if you hover your mouse over them, and can always be later altered or deleted by clicking on their '...' button.

 ![](/_images/_gsender/_features/_macros/gs_fe_ma_macros5.jpg){.aligncenter .size-medium}

-Any macro can be executed by pressing it.
+Any macro can be run by pressing it.
 Once running, you should see the macro start to pulse green while a toast notification on the bottom right hand side of gSender also notifies you that it's running.

 ![](/_images/_gsender/_features/_macros/gs_fe_ma_macros3.jpg){.aligncenter .size-medium}

-Macros can also be executed using shortcuts.
-Every time you create a new macro it'll become available at the bottom of the shortcuts list for you to assign a key or gamepad button to.
+Macros can also be ran using shortcuts.
+Every time you create a new macro it'll become available on the shortcuts list for you to assign a key or gamepad button to.
 Add your keybindings and press the Active toggle to enable the shortcut.

 ![](/_images/_gsender/_features/_macros/gs_fe_ma_macros31.jpg){.aligncenter .size-medium}